bacontime/blog-mirror/art/jianpu-christmas.md

 The traditional Christmas Carols on this page are all in the Public Domain.
 I have based these jianpu renditions on public domain arrangements from the [Choral Public Domain Library](https://www.cpdl.org/wiki/index.php/Main_Page).
-In particular, any arrangements which I have used or modified are licensed under the [CPDL License](https://www.cpdl.org/wiki/index.php/ChoralWiki:CPDL).
+In particular, any arrangements which I have used or modified are licensed under the [CPDL License](https://www.cpdl.org/wiki/index.php/ChoralWiki:CPDL) or fully in the public domain.